 Sargent & Greenleaf, Rochester, New York - 2 movements, Model #2 version 1, 2 and 4.

 In 1874 S&G introduced their Model #2 time lock.
 This was their first time lock-only model that operated directly on the bolt work of the safe.
 Their Model #1, which was introduced at the same time, operated by disabling the safe's combination lock and was a part of and located within the time lock case.
-The example below is the one of three known complete examples of the earliest Sargent and Greenleaf Model #2 and the only known complete example of the first version of the Model #2 time lock.
+The example below is the one of three known complete examples of the earliest Sargent and Greenleaf Model #2, this example being the second lowest serial number ².
 At the time it was marketed at a hefty retail price of $400 which translates into nearly $9000 today.
 The earliest known version of Model #3, and the Model #4 were smaller and designed to fit within tighter door configurations but were still priced the same $400 retail price.
 This remained the most expensive time lock until the introduction of Yale's Model #1, in 1876 with the Sunday dial attachment coming in at $450.
 Not surprisingly Yale's standard model, introduced in 1875 was priced at $400.
 The only other time locks to exceed these prices were the Consolidated Time Lock Company's Dalton Dual Guard introduced in 1884 at $500 and the combination of the Dual Guard and Permutation locks in one unit known as Triple Guard for $600 in 1888; the most expensive time lock in real dollars ever produced.
 Keep in mind that these prices often exceeded the value of the entire safe upon which these devices were attached!